tremelow/JellyRoll/README.md

 - `\logoetablissement` contains the path to the image of the logo of the institution, a list of logos is provided for you in the directory `Couverture-these/MathSTIC/logo-etablissements/`

+#### Dependencies

+A LaTeX distribution such as texlive is necessary in order to compile your document.
+Please note some necessary packages are not directly included in a base texlive installation.

+Required additional packages:

+- Fedora (install using `dnf install`)
+	- texlive-abstract
+	- texlive-wallpaper
+- Other distributions
+	- TODO (contributions welcome)

 #### Compile latex into pdf

 A `Makefile` is provided to help you compile your document.
 It uses `pdflatex` and`biber` to generate the pdf file and can display it by using `evince` on Linux or `open` on MacOS.